Pizzagate conspiracy theory: Spread on social media

-According to the BBC, the allegations spread to "the mainstream internet" several days before the 2016 U.S. presidential election, after a Reddit user posted a Pizzagate "evidence" document.
-The original Reddit post, removed some time between November 4 and 21, alleged the involvement of Comet Ping Pong:
+According to the BBC, the allegations spread to "the mainstream internet" several days before the 2016 U.S. presidential election, after Reddit user "DumbScribblyUnctious" posted a Pizzagate "evidence" document to r/TheDonald The original Reddit post, removed some time between November 4 and 21, alleged the involvement of Comet Ping Pong:

 Everyone associated with the business is making semi-overt, semi-tongue-in-cheek, and semi-sarcastic inferences towards sex with minors.
 The artists that work for and with the business also generate nothing but cultish imagery of disembodiment, blood, beheadings, sex, and of course pizza.

 The story was picked up by other fake news websites like InfoWars, Planet Free Will and The Vigilant Citizen, and was promoted by alt-right activists such as Mike Cernovich, Brittany Pettibone and Jack Posobiec.
 Other promoters included David Seaman, former writer for TheStreet.com, CBS46 anchor Ben Swann, basketball player Andrew Bogut, and Minecraft creator Markus "Notch" Persson, as well as the German edition of The Epoch Times, a far-right Falun Gong-associated newspaper.
 On December 30, as Bogut recovered from a knee injury, members of /r/The Donald community on Reddit promoted a false theory that his injury was connected to his support for Pizzagate.
 Jonathan Albright, an assistant professor of media analytics at Elon University, said that a disproportionate number of tweets about Pizzagate came from the Czech Republic, Cyprus and Vietnam, and that some of the most frequent retweeters were bots.

-Members of the Reddit community /r/The_Donald created the /r/pizzagate subreddit to further develop the conspiracy theory.
+Members of the subreddit r/The_Donald created the /r/pizzagate subreddit to further develop the conspiracy theory.
 The sub was banned on November 23, 2016, for violating Reddit's anti-doxing policy after users posted personal details of people connected to the alleged conspiracy.
 Reddit released a statement afterwards, saying, "We don't want witchhunts on our site".
 After the ban on Reddit, the discussion was moved to the v/pizzagate sub on Voat, a now-defunct Reddit clone dedicated to far-right content.

 Some of Pizzagate's proponents, including David Seaman and Michael G. Flynn (Michael Flynn's son), evolved the conspiracy into a broader government conspiracy called "Pedogate".
 According to this theory, a "satanic cabal of elites" of the New World Order operates international child sex trafficking rings.

 By June 2020, the conspiracy theory found renewed popularity on TikTok, where videos tagged #Pizzagate were reaching over 80 million views (see relevant section).